Mavmeister/TeamKraken/README.md

-# TeamKraken
+# InstaTrip
 TeamKraken's Project Repo

 ## Overview ##

-InstaView enables users to input a starting and end point then receive the fastest route based on their method and all instagram posts made within the last hour along that route.
+InstaTrip enables users to input a starting and end point then receive the fastest route based on their method and all instagram posts made within the last hour along that route.

 It is a great way to provide users with a visualization of their route and interesting things happening on that route just before they head out.